OpenDSA/OpenDSA/RST/en/SearchStruct/Sparse.rst

 For example, consider if we want to store a database about reviewer ratings of movies.
-If there are a lot of movies and a lot of reviewers in the database, then no reviewer will have reviewed a signficant fraction of the movies, and no movie will have been reviewed by a significant fraction of reviewers.
+If there are a lot of movies and a lot of reviewers in the database, then no reviewer will have reviewed a significant fraction of the movies, and no movie will have been reviewed by a significant fraction of reviewers.
 So a sparse matrix representation might be ideal, where each column